Kullamannen by UTMB® · North Shore

 Copenhagen

-Drove straight to CPH and stayed overnight at the Clarion airport hotel after the race, Saturday.
+Drove straight to CPH and stayed overnight after the race, Saturday.
 Literally right across the street from the airport for my Sunday morning flight to JFK, which was perfect.

 Good to know

-• Walking-distance grocery store — easy to grab supplies without moving the car.
+• Tempo Gamlegarden grocery store is walking distance from the expo — easy to grab supplies without moving the car.

-Church exterior Church fika table Parking card Grocery store cheese
+Church exterior Church fika table Easy grocery provisions at Tempo Gamlegården Parking card

 • Burger bar right outside the expo — clutch for pre-race or post-race.
 I ate at least 3 burgers that weekend.